containerize-com/Products/en/content-management/joomla/_index.md

 description: Free Joomla CMS helps to create fairly complex websites with e-commerce capabilities.
 Improve visibility of your business by building responsive websites.
 singlepageh1title: Open Source Website Builder Powered By Thousands Of Extensions
 singlepageh2title: Joomla is a CMS platform for building websites with multilingual support.
 Use responsive Joomla Templates for mobile friendly socialized modern websites.
-Shortdescriptionlistingpage: Joomla is a CMS platform for building websites with multilingual support.
-Use responsive Joomla Templates for mobile friendly socialized modern websites.
+Shortdescriptionlistingpage: Joomla is the mobile-ready and user-friendly way to build your website.
+Choose from thousands of features and designs.
+Joomla is free and open source enterprise cms.
 linktitle: Joomla
 Imagetext:  Free CMS Software
 draft: false